cloudera-labs/toolkits/ReadMe.md

 a separate artifact that make up the toolkit.
 Each individual subdirectory contains a ReadME with directions on execution.

 ### Disclaimer
-The CDP Upgrade toolkit is offered as a free utility from Cloudera and does not fall under the purview of Cloudera support.
+The CDP Upgrade toolkit is offered as a free utility from Cloudera, is open sourced under the Apache License version 2.0, is not warranted, and does not fall under the purview of Cloudera support.
 For any questions/issues in implementation, Cloudera recommends you contact your account team and/or engage professional services.
 ### CDP Upgrade Flow
  1. CDH Cluster Inventory
  2. CDP Version Check